stockphrase/no-silo/content/resources/open-handbook/chapter-2.md

-One objective of the annotations described in the previous chapter is to help you create a **critical outline** during a subsequent reading.
+One objective of the annotations described in the previous chapter is to help you create a `critical outline` during a subsequent reading.
 The objective in the critical outline is to boil the entire argument down to its essence, without losing any significant detail.
-The name of the game here is *reduction*: taking something complex and unwieldy and turning it into something small and useful for study or your own writing.
+The focus here should be on *reduction*: taking something complex and unwieldy and turning it into something small and useful for study or your own writing.
+You are an information miner, removing only the valuable materials from a pile of ore.
 There is a real art to this, and you will become better and faster at this as you practice.
 Over time, you will train your mind to operate in such a way that you will perform these tasks almost unconsciously as you read.
 These critical notes will be indispensable study aids.
-They will also dramatically improve your writing.
+They will also dramatically improve your writing since key information, important passages, and significant quotations from the text will be easily accessible to you with minimal recovery efforts.

 These critical summaries are comprised of nothing more than [**summary**](/resources/open-handbook/chapter-8), [**paraphrase**](/resources/open-handbook/chapter-8), [**quotation**](/resources/open-handbook/chapter-8), and your own observations and questions.
 Quote only the most important, memorable language.
 Summarize or paraphrase the rest in as objective a manner as possible.